Human Ageing Genomic Resources

 In addition to developing datasets and performing numerous analyses we develop computational tools and software, including a Perl toolkit entitled the Ageing Research Computational Tools (ARCT), and a method to calculate the rate of ageing of a given population based on demographic parameters.

 If you are interested in the genomics of ageing, please spare a moment to read our scientific strategy.
-In case you are lost, you can always visit our help section or search our resources.
-You can also learn more about our project and the people responsible, and please remember to read our disclaimer and copyright.
+For an introduction and description our resources please refer to our latest academic publication.
+In case you are lost, you can visit our help section or get an overview of all data in our resources.
+You can also learn more about our projects and the people responsible, and please remember to read our disclaimer and copyright.
 Usage of HAGR or any of its associated resources implies you have read, understood, and accepted our terms and conditions and will abide by them.
+Lastly, we have an extensive list of links regarding computational biology, genomics, gerontology, and comparative biology.

 Feedback on all aspects of HAGR is always appreciated.
 To receive the latest news and announcements concerning HAGR, please join the HAGR-news mailing list.
+To stay up-to-date with the discoveries and papers on the science of ageing, please follow us on Twitter or like our Facebook page.